openaps/docs/docs/getting-started/hardware.md

 If you need to acquire an appropriate pump check CraigsList, talk to friends in your local community or online, or put out a request on [Gitter]( https://gitter.im/nightscout/intend-to-bolus) or the [#OpenAPS Google Group](https://groups.google.com/d/forum/openaps-dev) to see if anyone has found any extra.
 [MedWow](http://www.medwow.com) is an eBay-like source for used pumps.
 It is recommended to ask the seller to confirm the firmware version of the pump.

 There are several #OpenAPS participants working on ways to use other pumps (including non-Medtronic models).
-If you would like to get more information on the progress in these areas, take a look at the [#OpenAPS Google Group](https://groups.google.com/d/forum/openaps-dev).
+If you would like to get more information on the progress in these areas, take a look at the [#OpenAPS Google Group](https://groups.google.com/d/forum/openaps-dev) or [click here to join the Slack channel](http://bit.ly/1nTtccH).

 ### CareLink USB Stick